peterhinch/micropython-micropower/README.md

 ## Design details

+The following design provides for single ended switching as described above and also - by virtue of a PCB design - simplifies the connection of the Pyboard to an e-paper display and the NRF24L01.
+Connections are provided for other I2C devices namely ferroelectric RAM (FRAM) [modules](https://learn.adafruit.com/adafruit-i2c-fram-breakout) and the BMP180 pressure sensor although these pins may readily be employed for other I2C modules.

 The design uses two Pyboard pins to control the peripheral power and the pullup resistors.
 Separate control is preferable because it enables devices to be powered off prior to disabling the pullups, which is recommended for some peripherals.
 An analog switch is employed to disable the pullup resistors.

 Resistors R3, R4 and capacitor C1 are optional and provide the facility for a switched filtered, slew rate limited 3.3V output.
-This was initially provided for ferroelectric RAM (FRAM) [modules](https://learn.adafruit.com/adafruit-i2c-fram-breakout) which specify a minimum and maximum slew rate: for these fit R3 and R4.
+This was initially provided for the FRAM modules which specify a minimum and maximum slew rate: for these fit R3 and R4.
 In this instance C1 may be omitted as the modules have a 10uF capacitor onboard.

 ![Schematic](epd_vddonly_schem.jpg)

-An editable version, with a PCB designed to simplify connectivity to the epaper display and other devices including the NRF24L01 radio, is provided in the file epd_vddonly.fzz - this requires the free (as in beer) software from [Fritzing](http://fritzing.org/home/) where copies of the PCB can be ordered.
+An editable version is provided in the file epd_vddonly.fzz - this requires the free (as in beer) software from [Fritzing](http://fritzing.org/home/) where PCB's can be ordered.
+I should add a caveat that at the time of writing the circuit has been tested but the PCB layout has not.

 ## Driver